 How to Use This Crochet Granny Square

-This creates a beautiful crochet square that can be used for anything from coasters to afghan squares.
+This creates a beautiful gr...anny square that can be used to make anything from coasters to afghan squares.
 The single crochet stitches give a nice finished edge to the crochet square.
-You can vary the size by changing your crochet hook and yarn... weight.
+You can vary the size of this square easily by changing your crochet hook and yarn weight.
 Alternatively, you can add additional rounds to the square to make it larger; the instructions to do so are found at the end of this post.